All Episodes

 Yeah, I can't speak to that.

-I don't want to over-speak my knowledge here.
+I don't want to overspeak my knowledge here.

-Either way, it wouldn't surprise me.
+But this is, I mean, either way, it wouldn't surprise me.

 And I know those are the waters that are going to be tested next for this organism.